Empowering Writers

 Final Version:

-The results of these changes were immediate and encouraging.
-Every user who tested the new design agreed the site felt more intuitive and far easier to navigate.
-EW team members also praised the redesign, even sharing it with colleagues—clear validation that the updates made both a functional and professional impact.
+The results of these changes were both immediate and encouraging.
+Every user who tested the redesigned site agreed it felt more intuitive and easier to navigate, while EW team members praised the updates and even shared them with colleagues—clear validation that the redesign delivered both functional and professional impact.

 While I was able to redesign the MVP, the next step would be extending these structural and design improvements across the entire site for consistency and clarity.
 My immediate priority would be the Coaching page—the third major offering from EW—followed by a deeper dive into the HUB free trial experience.